 Mesothelioma Lawsuits

 These lawsuits seek compensation from the makers of asbestos-based products.
-Mesothelioma lawsuits award $1 million on average.
-A mesothelioma lawsuit is not filed against the U.S. military and will not affect a veteran’s VA benefits.
-Most lawsuits end in mesothelioma settlements, ensuring that money is paid out to the veteran and their loved ones quickly.
+Mesothelioma lawsuits award $1 to $1.4 million in settlements on average.
+A mesothelioma lawsuit is not filed against the U.S. military and does not affect a veteran’s VA benefits.

 Asbestos Trust Funds

-Bankrupt manufacturers of asbestos-based products established trust funds to pay those with mesothelioma.
+Bankrupt manufacturers of asbestos-based products established asbestos trust funds to pay those with mesothelioma.
 An estimated $30 billion is available in these special trusts for affected veterans and civilians.

 Finding Support for Mesothelioma